goharbor/harbor/docs/user_guide.md

 ![browse project](img/new_set_admin_remove_user.png)

-###Managing destination
+###Managing endpoint
-You can list, add, edit and delete destinations in the "Destination" tab.
-Only destinations which are not referenced by any policies can be edited.
+You can list, add, edit and delete endpoints in the "endpoints" tab.
+Only endpoints which are not referenced by any rules can be edited.

 ![browse project](img/new_manage_destination.png)